captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-Meaning, move on -- but she deserves a soft landing spot for herself before she move on from here.
+Meaning, move on—but she deserves a soft landing spot for herself before she move on from here.

 ---